Stochastic Halpern iteration in normed spaces and applications to reinforcement learning: The nonexpansive case

-The following corollary gives an upper bound on the number of queries for the stochastic Halpern iteration with minibatch when the variance is uniformly bounded.
-Notice that in this case the sequence $(\sigma_n)_n$ is summable.
+The following corollary provides an upper bound on the number of queries for the stochastic Halpern iteration with minibatching when the stochastic oracle has uniformly bounded variance.
+Due to Lemma~\ref{lem:sigma_explicito}, the constants involved can be explicitly estimated in this case.
+For the sake of simplicity, we assume in what follows that $\varepsilon>0$ is sufficiently small.